A recently retired couple is walking hand-in-hand up a boardwalk on a beach in North Carolina.

 Retirement North Carolina

-One of the biggest draws of North Carolina is the magnificent natural beauty — from the mountain views to the more than 300 miles of coastline.
-And from the vibrant city streets to the peaceful communites, there’s truly a place for every lifestyle when retiring to North Carolina.
+One of the biggest draws of North Carolina is the magnificent natural beauty — from mountain views to more than 300 miles of coastline.
+And from the vibrant city streets to the peaceful communities, there’s truly a place for every lifestyle when retiring to North Carolina.

 Planning a move to North Carolina?
-Start by getting a quote from PODS.
+Start by getting a free quote from PODS.

 Benefits of Retiring in North Carolina

-If you’re a new retiree looking to relocate somewhere else for a change in lifestyle, it may be difficult finding a state that holds low taxes on retirement income.
-You’re in luck if you move to the Tar Heel state, though, as all social security retirement benefits are exempted from income taxes.
-As a bonus, you also don’t have to pay estate taxes.
+If you’re a new retiree looking for a relocation and lifestyle change, low taxes on retirement income may be near the top of your list of must-haves.
+You’re in luck if you pick the Tar Heel State: All social security retirement benefits are exempt from income taxes — and as a bonus, you don’t have to pay estate taxes, either.

 Retiring in North Carolina — FAQs

-Q: Is North Carolina a good state for retirees?
+Q: Is North Carolina a good state to retire in?

 Q: Is North Carolina or Florida better for retirees?

-A: That depends on your personal preferences, of course, but by retiring in North Carolina rather than Florida, you’re opting for a cheaper lifestyle.
+That depends on your personal preferences, of course, but by retiring in North Carolina rather than Florida, you’re opting for a cheaper lifestyle.
 You’ll also get to experience the changing seasons and a different type of environment altogether.
-And if you want to access mountains and snow during the winter, North Carolina is a far better option than Florida.
+And if you want to access mountains and snow during the winter without a very long drive, North Carolina is a far better option than Florida.

-A: Social security on your federal tax return is exempt from the state’s income tax, but withdrawals from retirement accounts, along with pension incomes, are still taxed.
+Social security on your federal tax return is exempt from the state’s income tax.
+But North Carolina retirees pay state taxes on withdrawals from retirement accounts, along with pension incomes.

 Q: Is it cheaper to retire in NC or SC?

-A: While both NC and SC offer many of the same amenities and tax perks, it’s slightly cheaper to retire in SC, as it has a slightly lower cost of living.
+While both NC and SC offer many of the same amenities and tax perks, it’s slightly cheaper to retire in SC, as it has a lower cost of living.

 A man walks on a path to Looking Glass Falls near Brevard, North Carolina.
 He’s surrounded by lush foliage and large rock formations.